This post may contain affiliate links. For more information, read my disclosure policy.

 A loaf of French bread rests on a marble surface, surrounded by small bowls of sliced pepperoni, marinara sauce, shredded cheese, a clove of garlic, and olive oil—perfect components for creating a delicious French bread pizza.

-• Oil and Garlic: To make the bread crunchy so the pizza sauce doesn’t soak in you’ll need to toast it first, so I give it a slathering of garlic and oil to add tons of flavor.
+• To make the bread crunchy so the pizza sauce doesn’t soak in you’ll need to toast it first, so I give it a slathering of garlic and olive oil to add tons of flavor.

-• Sauce: I’ll talk about this in variations, but you need some sort of pizza sauce.
+• I talk more about sauce options in variations, but you need some sort of pizza sauce.
 I love my homemade no-cook pizza sauce but you can also use marinara sauce.

-• Cheese: Mozzarella, of course!
+• Mozzarella cheese, of course!
 I recommend shredding your own cheese for optimal melting.
-(Packaged shredded cheese is coated to keep it fresh, and sometimes it doesn’t melt as well because of that.)
+(Packaged shredded cheese is coated with preservatives to keep it fresh, and thus doesn’t melt as well.)

 sliced pizza with pepperoni and olives on top